 In the early 1900s, a German high school teacher named Wilhelm Von Osten thought that the intelligence of animals was underrated.
-To prove his point, he decided to teach his horse, Hans, some basic arithmetics.
+He decided to teach his horse, Hans, some basic arithmetics to prove his point.
 Clever Hans, as the horse came to be known, was learning quickly.
-Soon he could add, subtract, multiply, and divide and would give correct answers by tapping with his hoof.
-It took scientists more than a year to prove that the horse wasn’t doing the calculations himself.
-It turned out that Clever Hans was simply picking up subtle cues from his owner’s face expressions and gestures.
+Soon he could add, subtract, multiply, and divide and would give correct answers by tapping his hoof.
+It took scientists over a year to prove that the horse wasn’t doing the calculations himself.
+It turned out that Clever Hans was picking up subtle cues from his owner’s facial expressions and gestures.

 Influencing the outcome of an experiment in this way is called “experimenter bias” or “observer-expectancy bias.”